opener-project/language-identifier/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin features/my-new-feature`)
 5. If you're confident, merge your changes into master.

+# What's next?

+If you're interested in the language-identifier, you also might want to check out opener-project/tokenizer-base.